By Koda Slingluff

 As of Jan.
 13, 87 PVSP employees are COVID-19 positive—49 cases were reported in the last 14 days.
 Cumulatively, 400 employees have contracted the virus.

 At PVSP, three out of five of the buildings are designated for COVID-positive people.
 Robert observed an entire block that tested positive and was moved into a dedicated quarantine block, where they were held for about two weeks before being moved back without further testing.

-“They are held in the COVID block for 10-14 days, then moved to the open cells without any tests to confirm they are negative,” Diane told the Vanguard.
+“They are held in the COVID block for 10-14 days, then moved to the open cells without any tests to confirm they are negative,” Diane told us.
 Many are also being forced to move while ill.